ARM-software/progress64/README.md

 * spinlock - basic CAS-based spin lock (blocking)
 * timer - timers (lock-free)

-"Non-blocking" here means that individual operations are lockless and no thread will block (wait for other threads) but the whole data structure is not lock- free in the academic sense (e.g. linearizable).
+"Lockless" here means that individual operations will not block (wait for other threads) but the whole data structure is not lock-free in the academic sense (e.g. linearizable).
 Example, an acquired slot in a reorder buffer must eventually be released or the reorder buffer will fill up and later release slots will not be retired.
 Acquire and release operations are lockless but the reorder buffer as a whole is neither lock-free nor obstruction-free.

 Requirements
 --------------
-* A C compiler (e.g. GCC) which supports the '\_\_atomic' builtins and inline assembler
+* A C compiler (e.g. GCC) which supports the '\_\_atomic' builtins and inline assembler.
+A lot of other GCC'isms are used as well.

 Usage
 --------------